 For example, if a worker is paid £14,000 and works 43 hours per week then they will have received the National Minimum Wage based on the current rates.
 However, if they are paid monthly and there is one month where they work 45 hours or more per week, then their hourly rate of pay will fall below the National Minimum Wage and they would be underpaid for that month.

-Traditionally agricultural workers are entitled to receive a higher rate of pay than the National Minimum Wage – but this is changing from 1 October 2013 and the government is seeking to phase it out.
-The pay an agricultural worker will be entitled to receive will depend upon exactly what type and level of work they do, and it will also depend upon when they commenced employment.
+Traditionally agricultural workers were ntitled to receive a higher rate of pay than the National Minimum Wage – but this is changed from 1 October 2013 as the government sought to phase this out.
+The pay an agricultural worker is entitled to receive depend upon exactly what type and level of work they do, and it will also upon when they commenced employment.
 Specialist advice should be sought in such cases.
+You can view the different rates here.

 The entitlement of apprentices is more complicated since it depends upon the type of apprenticeship and the age of the apprentice.

-A person who works under a contract of apprenticeship or a government apprenticeship (which includes “Apprenticeships” and “Advanced Apprenticeships”) is entitled to a lower rate for their first year regardless of their age – £2.68 from 1 October 2013.
+A person who works under a contract of apprenticeship or a government apprenticeship (which includes “Apprenticeships” and “Advanced Apprenticeships”) is entitled to a lower rate for their first year regardless of their age.
 In the second year of their apprenticeship they are also only entitled to the apprenticeship rate, unless they are over 19 in which case they become eligible for the usual rate of National Minimum Wage that applies to their age range.

 Due to a loophole in the law, a person under a new “apprenticeship agreement” is entitled to National Minimum Wage rather than the lower apprenticeship rate – but this is likely to change.